kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

   - "/blog/release-notes-112"
 ---

-Even though the current situation calls for some stay-at-home time, it does not make us lose our sense of adventure.
-To reach 1.12, Kyma embarked on a long but satisfying journey from Rome all the way to Santiago de Chile, using the time well to provide you with some brand new features.
-Join us in this adventure, and while getting a glimpse of the majestic Andes surrounding the city, discover the features: expose your services through API Gateway v2, explore new functionality and UI enhancements Serverless offers, enjoy the set of new features brought in by Compass, and play with brand new Kiali and Tracing implementation.
+Even though the current situation calls for some stay-at-home time, we don't lose our sense of adventure.
+The Kyma ship leaves Rome and embarks on a long but satisfying journey all the way to Santiago de Chile, using the time well to provide you with some brand new features.
+Join us in this adventure, and once you get a glimpse of the majestic Andes surrounding the city learn what 1.12 offers you: exposing your services through API Gateway v2, refurbished Serverless with shiny new functionality and UI enhancements, a fresh set of features brought in by Compass, brand new Kiali and Tracing.
 For more details, read the full story behind Kyma 1.12 Santiago.

 <!-- overview -->